sarabrzn/restaurant-css-framework/README.md

 # restaurant-css-framework
-######  This project consists of building a website for a hypothetical restaurant, with the goal of getting familiar with the bootstrap framework.
+#### This project was about building a website for a hypothetical restaurant, with the goal of getting familiar with the bootstrap framework.

 ### Planning the project